SouzaCode/MangaBookmark/README.md

 ## Print of the actual extension

-       (I'll try to let it prettier in the future, feel free to sugest a new design 🥰)
+       (I'll try to let it prettier in the future, feel free to suggest a new design 🥰)

 ![alt text](https://github.com/CodeWracker/MangaBookmark-Chrome-Extension/blob/develop/doc_assets/p1.png?raw=true)